Email Us >

 The brilliantly innovative Lancia Aurelia was designed by Vittorio Jano for Lancia & C., and launched in Berlina form in 1950 at the 32nd Salone dell’Automobile held in Turin.
 Production lasted until the summer of 1958 by which time 6 series of the B20GT had been developed and produced.

-The Aurelia was the first car in the world to sport a V6 engine designed by Francesco de Virgilio.
-It also had the gearbox and differential in one unit, called the rear transaxle, in-board rear brakes and an independent rear suspension that was a match for the German swing axle principles, as well as being the first car designed to use Michelin X radial ply tyres.
+The Aurelia was the first production car in the world to sport a V6 engine, designed by Francesco de Virgilio.
+It also had the gearbox and differential in one unit, the transaxle, in-board rear brakes and an independent rear suspension, as well as being the first car designed to use Michelin X radial ply tyres.
 All of this was intelligently packed into a sophisticated and fast family saloon.

 B20GT SERIES 1

-The very first Aurelias were the B10 berlinas (sedans) which used a 1754 cc version of the V6 which produced 56 hp (42 kW).
-A 2-door B20 GT coupé appeared that same year.
-It had a shorter wheelbase and a Ghia-designed, Pininfarina-built body.
-The same 1991 cc engine produced 75 hp (56 kW) in the B20.
+The very first Aurelias were the B10 berlinas (sedans) which used a 1754 cc version of the V6 producing 56 hp (42 kW).
+The 2-door B20 GT coupé appeared the following year in 1951.
+It had a shorter wheelbase and a Ghia-designed, Pininfarina-built body (although a number of the earliest examples were bodied by Viotti).
+The V6 engine was now 1991 cc and produced 75 hp (56 kW).
 In all, 500 first series Aurelias were produced.

 The Lancia Aurelia B20GT Series 1 car we have for sale has matching engine and chassis numbers.
-It also comes with the original transaxle, and is currently fitted with a second rebuilt unit.
-Originally Amaranto (dark burgundy) in colour, the car was originally registered in Trieste, Italy with registration number TS 300 000.
-At that time the car also had a small vent in the roof above the driver.
-The car has had various modifications and upgrades over the years, mainly for rallying.
+It has been recently repainted its original amaranto (dark burgundy) colour.
+Chassis number B20.1340 was originally registered in Trieste, Italy with registration number TS 300 000.
+The car has had various rallying modifications and upgrades over the years including a small vent in the roof above the driver and a third windscreen wiper.

 Exterior: Leather bonnet straps, Marchal auxiliary lamps, Nardi bonnet scoop, perspex sliding side windows with aluminium frames, rear quarter light air vents, Monza-style exterior fuel filler cap, large rear reversing lamp, auxiliary rear indicator lights, front and rear tow eyes, and very rare original correct First Series wheels.